ansaryergesh/re-former/README.md

 $ rails db:migrate
 ```

-Finally, run the test suite to verify that everything is working correctly:
+You are ready to run the app in a local server:

 ```
 $ rails server